You’ve probably received one of the calls: An automated message threatens you with arrest over unpaid taxes.

 If you suspect you may be the victim of fraud or have been tricked into giving personal or financial information, contact your local police.

 Keep in mind that it’s not just CRA scammers running phone scams and using Caller ID spoofing.
 You should always be careful giving personal and financial information over the phone or online.
-Here are eight of the most common scams to watch for.
+If something seems wrong or too good to be true, proceed with caution as it could be a scam.